partydragen/Members/README.md

-# Members List Module for NamelessMC v2.0.0 pr10 & pr 11
+# Members List Module for NamelessMC v2.0.0

 ## Installation:
 - Upload the contents of the **upload** directory straight into your NamelessMC installation's directory